Intrapair/modular-backend-template/README.md

 ## Requirements
 - NodeJS runtime
-- NPM or Yarn package manager
+- PNPM or any other package manager (Yarn or NPM)
 - MariaDB or MongoDB or any other database you prefer
-- Redis connection (for BullMQ) or you can remove it if you don't need it
+- Redis connection (for BullMQ & Cache) or you can remove it if you don't need it

 ## Features
 - Completely written in [Typescript](https://typescriptlang.org/)